Asterrage2209/tarot_enigma/README.md

 - Responsive design for all devices
 - 78 authentic tarot cards with unique readings
 - Magical reveal and glowing effects

 ---

+## 🚀 Upcoming Innovation: AI Tarot Reader

+Soon, Tarot Enigma will feature **AI integration** to make your experience even more magical!
+You’ll be able to share your personal question or problem, and our AI tarot reader will:
+- Select three tarot cards tailored to your issue
+- Present stunning animations
+- Provide a personalized, interactive reading—just like talking to a real tarot expert!

+Stay tuned for this enchanting upgrade!

+---